Tech Support – READ FIRST

 These symptoms are like a common cold – the causes are many.
 Here are the top solutions or things to try that may work or offer clues but, these are not ordered by any priority of success or likelihood.

-- The LCD screen on my media tray is not lighting up.
+- The LCD screen or LED Activity light on my media tray is not lighting up.

 - How can I check if my unit is in warranty?